In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 Links – Additional Options

-If you plan to use links extensively on your site, or if you intend to add a ‘Links’ page to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links.
+If you plan to use links extensively on your website or blog, or if you would like to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to consider using a plugin that can help you administer links.

-The Link Library plugin lets you display a list of all your link categories with a complete list of links plus descriptions and notes …
+The Link Library plugin lets you publish a list of all your link categories with a complete list of links with notes and descriptions …

-This plugin creates a page on your website that contains a list of all of the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can be made aware of any additions made to to your link library.
+This useful plugin can be used to create a page on your web site containing a list of all of the link categories in your Links area, plus all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can become aware of any additions made to to your link library.

 Congratulations!
-Now you know how to how to add and manage links in your WordPress sidebar menu.
+Now you know how to how to add a blogroll and manage links in your WordPress sidebar menu.